kadeslayton/CapstoneProject/README.md

 ## This project will allow a user to browse and purchase products.

-## User expirience will differ by whether a user is "logged in" or a "guest"
+## User experience will differ by whether a user is "logged in" or a "guest"